wbglaeser/royalty_reporting/README.md

 # Weekly Royalty

-This repository contains my solution to a royalty reporting challenge.
-The goal was to connect tables that collect daily song plays to correct rightsholders and construct a weekly summary.
+The goal of this project was to become more familiar and showcase how airflow and bigquery can work together.

 The project is implemented using **Python** and **Airflow** and can be spun up with a simple **docker-compose** command.
 In the following documentation I outline both the pipeline I built to solve the problem as well as the necessary steps to get up and running yourself.